-Candice Amato enjoys a versatile career as a chamber musician, orchestral player, and teacher.
-Originally from North Potomac, Maryland, she now lives in Tucson, Arizona, where she is a member of the Tucson Symphony Orchestra and Viola Instructor at the University of Arizona.
-She is also the Artistic Director of the Tucson Chapter of “If Music Be the Food,” a national concert series that aims to raise support and awareness for the hungry in communities across the country through chamber music concerts of the highest caliber.
-She has performed at many orchestra and chamber music festivals, including the Britten-Pears Programme, the Aldeburgh Music Festival, the Aspen Music Festival, the National Orchestral Institute, the Manchester Music Festival, the Castleton Opera Festival, and the Bowdoin International Music Festival.
+Violist Candice Amato enjoys a versatile career as a chamber musician, recitalist, orchestral player, and teacher.
+Originally from North Potomac, Maryland, she now lives in Tucson, Arizona, where she is a member of the Tucson Symphony Orchestra and teaches viola at the University of Arizona School of Music.
+She is also the Artistic Director of the Tucson Chapter of “If Music Be the Food,” a national concert series that raises support and awareness for the hungry through chamber music concerts of the highest caliber.
+If Music Be the Food (IMBTF) also aims to teach music students the importance of community service via their art by involving them in the organization and performance of IMBTF concerts.

 Candice has performed at many orchestra and chamber music festivals in the US and abroad, including the Britten-Pears Programme, the Aspen Music Festival, the Aldeburgh Music Festival, the National Orchestral Institute, the Manchester Music Festival, the Castleton Opera Festival, and the Bowdoin International Music Festival.
 She also enjoys exploring music of the past and the present: she has collaborated with Nogales Barocco, a group dedicated to performing baroque music on historical instruments, and has also performed with several ensembles devoted to the creation and performance of music written by living composers.
 She can be heard performing with OSSIA New Music on a recording of works by composer Michael Tenzer entitled "Let Others Name You," released by New World Records.